ikzLucas/lk.nvim/README.md

 Below you can find OS specific install instructions for Neovim and dependencies.

-After installing all the dependencies continue with the [Install Kickstart](#Install-Kickstart) step.
+After installing all the dependencies continue with the [Installation](#Installation) step.

 #### Windows Installation